marcus-crane/utf9k/content/blog/latency-as-a-forcing-function/index.md

 b) My other non-European colleagues tend to have the same troubles

-Now these might seem negative but funnily enough, it has actually delivered some pretty solid value as a quirk.
+Now these points might seem negative but funnily enough, it has actually delivered some pretty solid value as a quirk.

-Given how much latency is sometimes involved, with messages taking a couple of seconds to send at times, the amount of traffic is often quite slow.
+Given how much latency is sometimes involved, with messages taking a couple of seconds to send at times, the amount of user traffic at any given time is often quite low.

-There's no constant stream of discussion and emojis flooding into my laptop over websockets.
+There isn't a constant stream of discussions and emojis flooding into my laptop over websockets.
 It's pure quiet bliss.

 A large part of that is due to timezones mind you but that only adds to the asychronous nature of Mattermost within our team.

-It feels more akin to a notice board or an old school forum where you can back and check your thread the next day and despite your first thoughts, it doesn't really have any effect on efficiency that I've noticed.
+It feels more akin to a notice board or an old school forum where you can back and check your thread the next day, and despite what you might think, it doesn't really have any effect on efficiency that I've noticed.

 If anything, I spend much less time checking Mattermost than I used to pouring over Slack due to FoMo or whatever.